shinyhealthtools/medmodr/README.md

 </p>

 ## About
+## About

-While the PROCESS macro remains a widely used tool for mediation and moderation analysis, its use often depends on commercial SPSS or SAS licenses, and R-based alternatives typically require programming expertise.
-These barriers can limit access for early-career researchers, students, clinicians, and independent scholars who have limited funding or technical support.
+The PROCESS macro remains a widely used tool for mediation, moderation, and conditional process analysis.
+However, its use depends on commercial SPSS or SAS licenses, while R-based alternatives typically require programming expertise.
+These barriers limit access for early-career researchers, students, clinicians, and independent scholars, particularly those with limited funding or technical support.

-MedModr provides an accessible alternative by offering a no-cost, browser-based platform that requires no installation, licensing, or coding skills.
-The software was created to address the limited access to affordable statistical tools for advanced modeling, particularly in resource-constrained settings.
-MedModr is a free, browser-based, open-source application for mediation, moderation, and conditional process analysis, developed by Mudasir Mohammed Ibrahim, a registered nurse and health researcher at Tamale Teaching Hospital, Ghana.
+MedModr was developed to address these challenges by providing a free, browser-based, open-source platform for mediation, moderation, and conditional process analysis that requires no installation, licensing, or coding skills.
+The software aims to improve access to advanced statistical modeling, particularly in resource-constrained settings.

-The application currently supports 15 widely used PROCESS models, with ongoing development aimed at expanding model coverage and enhancing functionality to meet the evolving needs of the research community.
+MedModr was developed by Mudasir Mohammed Ibrahim, a Registered Nurse and health researcher at Tamale Teaching Hospital, Ghana.
+The application currently supports 15 widely used PROCESS models, with ongoing development focused on expanding model coverage and enhancing functionality to meet the evolving needs of the research community.

 ## Offline Use

-MedModr prioritizes accessibility and data privacy.
-No libraries, packages, or software installations are required.
-Users simply download the `index.html` file, open it in any modern web browser, and start analyzing your data.
+MedModr is designed with accessibility and data privacy in mind.
+The application requires no software installation, packages, or additional libraries.
+Simply download the `index.html` file, open it in any modern web browser, and begin analyzing your data.

-All statistical computations are performed locally in the browser.
-No internet connection is required after the initial download.
+All statistical analyses are performed locally within the browser, ensuring that your data never leaves your computer.
+Once the application has been downloaded, no internet connection is required for statistical analysis.

 **Data file requirements:**
-- **CSV files:** Full offline support.
-Users can upload and analyze without internet connectivity.
+- **CSV files:** Fully supported offline.
+Users can upload and analyze CSV files without an internet connection.
-- **Excel files (.xlsx, .xls):** Internet connection is required only during file upload to parse the Excel format.
-After the data is loaded, users can disconnect from the internet and run the complete analysis offline.
+- **Excel files (.xlsx, .xls):** An internet connection is required only during file upload to parse the Excel format.
+Once the data has been loaded, all analyses can be performed completely offline.

 ## Download the Latest Version

-**Get the latest release:** [github.com/shinyhealthtools/medmodr/releases](https://github.com/shinyhealthtools/medmodr/releases)
+The latest version of MedModr is available on the official GitHub releases page: [github.com/shinyhealthtools/medmodr/releases](https://github.com/shinyhealthtools/medmodr/releases)

-Users should always download the newest version from the official releases page and check back regularly for updates, bug fixes, and new features.
+Users are encouraged to download the most recent release to access the latest features, performance improvements, bug fixes, and supported PROCESS models.

 ## Interface